The Leg View is the primary view for updating entries in APDL. The Leg View can be accessed from multiple areas throughout APDL by:

 Tapping the Save button at the top right of the window will save changes made on the Leg View and return to the previous view.

-Tapping the Cancel button at the top left of the window will prompt you if changes have been made.
+There are two ways to cancel changes.
+You can tap the Cancel button at the top left of the window or flick the pop up out of view.
+Both of these methods will prompt you if changes have been made.
 If you select yes, changes made will be canceled and you will return to the previous view.
 If enabled in settings, you can skip this prompt.
 If no changes have been made, you will simply return to the previous view.

 After the required data has been entered and saved, the leg will be closed out.
 Opening the Leg View for a closed out leg will display all the data in a read-only format.
 A locked out leg is indicated by a lock icon at the top right of the window where the Save button would be.
 Any attempts to edit data on a locked out leg will prompt you to unlock the leg by tapping the lock icon.
 After unlocking the leg, edits can be made again.